erajasekar/erajasekar.github.io/_drafts/2014-12-24-nikola-tesla-greatest-genius-inventor-electronic-age.md

 Few months after Tesla died in 1943, the Supreme Court overturned Marconi's patent and declared Tesla as inventor or Radio.
 Tesla obtained around 300 patents worldwide for his inventions.
 Tesla’s work laid the ground for everything from lasers to radios, remote controls to wireless.

 So with this incredible mind and all these inventions behind him, Tesla should have been rich and famous, right?
 Unfortunately, no. Tesla lived in a time when the world demanded results that were practical and profitable.
 Tesla's contributions were not incremental; they were revolutionary.
-Tesla wanted to provide free wireless electricity to entire planet, while others commercialized their inventions and become rich.
+Tesla wanted to provide free wireless electricity to entire planet, while other scientists commercialized their inventions and become rich.
 So he died penniless and alone at New Yorker Hotel.
 Tesla's story is really facinating.

 ##Early life of Tesla